zoisite-rb/zoisite-rb/guides/source/generators.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Creating and Customizing Rails Generators & Templates
+Creating and Customizing Zoisite Generators & Templates
 =====================================================

-Rails generators and application templates are useful tools that can help improve your workflow by automatically creating boilerplate code.
+Zoisite generators and application templates are useful tools that can help improve your workflow by automatically creating boilerplate code.
 In this guide you will learn:

 * How to see which generators are available in your application.
 * How to create a generator using templates.
-* How Rails searches for generators before invoking them.
+* How Zoisite searches for generators before invoking them.
-* How to customize Rails scaffolding by overriding generators and templates.
+* How to customize Zoisite scaffolding by overriding generators and templates.
 * How to use fallbacks to avoid overwriting a huge set of generators.
-* How to use templates to create/customize Rails applications.
+* How to use templates to create/customize Zoisite applications.
-* How to use the Rails Template API to write your own reusable application templates.
+* How to use the Zoisite Template API to write your own reusable application templates.

 --------------------------------------------------------------------------------